Attention A T users. To access the menus on this page please perform the following steps.

-IPV could include any of the following:
+IPV includes, but is not limited to, any of the following:

 Relationships can be complicated in general.
 A relationship with IPV can be overwhelming and confusing.
 Sometimes it can be hard to know if you have experienced IPV.
 The following questions give some examples of unsafe behaviors that can happen in a relationship.

 Some people who are in relationships with IPV may not have had much experience in safe, healthy relationships.
 They may not believe that healthy safe relationships actually exist.
-They do.
 While no relationship is perfect, here are some behaviors that are commonly found in healthy relationships:

 If you find that you would like to build or increase these behaviors in your current and future relationships, you may consider consulting with a health care professional about how to find support in doing so.